programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 If you put an image on the htdoc folder, you can also specify it like `myImage.jpg` instead of `http://...`

-Great!
 Now let’s make a real website.
 The real power of Internet lies in hyperlinks, so we add a link to Wikipedia.
 Copy and paste the following code and replace with the entire sample 3.

 **Sample 4**
 ```